This is episode 151 of the Absolute Mind podcasts and today I am covering how to curb those pesky sugar cravings.

 This is a request from our Facebook audience and once again thank you for sending in your requests if you have any please do send a message with your request.

 Please do bear in mind that we have created this podcast to be of some insight and some sort of assistance but by no means a way to treat conditions on their own.

 If you do have any deep-rooted conditions or ailments that you’d like some assistance with on a one-to-one professional approach, then please feel free to contact either me or Michael on Facebook or directly through the website and we can arrange sessions that way or via Skype, whatever suits.

-Sugar Sugar Sugar, One of the most highly addictive substances this world has to offer!
-I myself spent years being addicted to sugar and when I would get a craving no matter what time it was I would get my fix and either get in the car and drive to the shops for some sweet stuff or raid the cupboards and find whatever I could to ease the craving.
+Sugar Sugar Sugar, One of the most highly consumed food item this world has to offer!
+I spent years being attracted to sugar and when I would get a craving no matter what time it was I would get my fix and either get in the car and drive to the shops for some sweet stuff or raid the cupboards and find whatever I could to ease the craving.